halspeech/julius-speech-foundation-model/README.md

 conda deactivate

 # compile julius-4.4.2 with following configurations (--enable-words-int --enable-sp-segment)
-the compiled binary for both linux and win (cygwin) are uploaded in bin dir
+the pre-compiled binary for both linux and win (cygwin) are uploaded in bin dir of course, you can compile for your own environment

 # 2️⃣  Download a model (we need to make some changes to the model, making the model work frame-by-frame)
 wav2vec 2.0 (base/large),